UPDATED for 2018-19 SEASON

 You can buy cheap through tickets in share minibuses to Siem Reap, Phnom Penh or Sihanoukville, make your own way independently or take private transfers, door to door, in either direction.
 There are also border day returns for visa runs or day/night package tours to the Siem Reap temples.

-Koh Chang to Sihanoukville and Phnom Penh via Had Lek (Cham Yeam)
+Koh Chang to and from Sihanoukville and Phnom Penh via Had Lek (Cham Yeam) Border – Cambodia Travel

 The nearest border from Koh Chang is at Had Lek (Cham Yeam on the Cambodian side), about 90km out of Trat and this is the border you will use for travel to and from Sihanoukville and Phnom Penh.
 The coastal road passes through the proudly signed ‘narrowest part of Thailand, an area flanked by the sea on one side with views across to Koh Kood in the distance and the hills of Cambodia on the other, before arriving at the hot but relatively sedate crossing.